 Complex sales are complete different ball-game

-I have been involved in this business for more than thirty years (either on the sales side, on the Salestech side in support of sales forces, or in marketing in partnership with salespeople as part of ABM teams), and as someone who is familiar with the nature of B2B sales, I reckon that there are no two similar types of sales in B2B.
+I have been involved in this business for more than thirty years (either on the sales side, on the Salestech side in support of sales forces, or as a marketer in partnership with salespeople as part of ABM teams), and as someone who is familiar with the nature of B2B sales, I reckon that there are no two similar types of sales in B2B.

 As such, complex sales is a very different animal, it requires specific approaches and techniques.
 Above all, salespersons involved in B2B complex sales should understand how buyers’ needs* have changed and how to address them.